kperi/Kalchas/README.md

-# Kalchas
+# Kalchas : A greek polytonic OCR library

-A greek polytonic OCR library
+Kalchas is a greek polytonic OCR library impemented in pytorch.

-Kalchas is a greek polytonic OCR library.
+This inital release is largely based on the work of Simistira et. al [Recognition of historical Greek polytonic scripts using LSTM networks](https://ieeexplore.ieee.org/abstract/document/7333865/), where the LSTM architecture has been replaced by the Convolutional Recurrent Neural Network (CRNN) impemented in [crnn-pytorch](https://github.com/GitYCC/crnn-pytorch) .

 ### Installation